Ultimate Guide To WordPress RSS

 (Single Post RSS Feed)

-Note: By default, if you only append “/feed” to the end of the post URL, WordPress will return the comments left on that post, not the post content itself.
+Note: By default, if you only add “/feed” to the end of the post, WordPress will return the comments for your post, not the content of the post itself.

-Some your site visitors may only be interested in syndicating content from a specific post category.
-They may not want to subscribe to your entire site’s feed.
+Some your site users may only be interested in syndicating content about specific topics.
+They may not want to subscribe to all of your site’s content.

-And append “feed” to the end of it …
+And add “feed” to the end of it …

-Your RSS feed now only contains content assigned to this particular category …
+The RSS feed now only includes content posted for this particular category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.